carolmayoralmarcos/Animalia-Tours/client/README.md

 - [x] 9.
 Home Carrusel: Not random.
 Yes 3 fixed images
 - [x] 10.
 Cart: GetProfile to be used instead of User Context (decode) to get userId from token
 - [x] 11.
 Link New Pet with user
-- [] 12.
+- [x] 12.
 Cart control: Cart button "Confirmar reserva" only when user is logged in.
 If not, link to Login.
+- [x] 13.
+PopUp en Español
+- [x] 14.
+Activity Format and Navigate to vew details

 quick quentions

-- [Mx] 1.
+- [x] 1.
 I have removed the name of the reservations model, but the database still keeps historical information.
 - [DISEÑO] 3.
 The quantity in the cart no longer increases (=1) when clicking multiple times on "add activity," .
 Decide whether we should remove the control.
-- [MONI CONFIRMAR QUE ESTA OK] 4.
+- [x] 4.
 AddPets -> The view element is not working.
 Please let me know if I need to check this myself: http://localhost:3000/view/pets/66d44fb0d334e697d028ca21 error
 - [CAROL] 6.
 In the profile, I don't see the option to edit pets to view the data and modify it if necessary.

 ### Daniela